Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 The Spring Clean

-Step 1: Take off any cushions, and sweep away debris using your dry vac brush attachment.
+Step 1: Take off any cushions and sweep away debris using a dry vacuum fitted with a brush attachment.

-Step 2: Gently scrub the surfaces of the wicker with soapy water and a soft-bristle brush.
+Step 2: Gently scrub the wicker’s surfaces with soapy water and a soft-bristle brush.
 Use a toothbrush to get hard-to-reach spots.

 Wood